Top Tactics to Protect Your VoIP from Phishing and Vishing Attacks

 Although vishing certainly poses a threat to organizations, the right security measures can help protect your company and employees.

 What Is Vishing?

-Most of us are familiar with phishing, which uses email to lure unsuspecting people to share sensitive information like bank account and credit card numbers, or usernames and passwords.
+Most of us are familiar with phishing, which uses email to lure unsuspecting people into sharing sensitive information like bank account and credit card numbers or usernames and passwords.
 Vishing adds a voice component to that strategy.
 The perpetrator might either call people directly, or send an email with a spoof contact number.

 Vishing relies on social engineering to manipulate people into sharing that sensitive information.
 These tactics are common:

 - False urgency: The caller insists that the target must comply or face immediate, dire consequences.
 For example, in one vishing attack, scammers impersonated the United States Internal Revenue Service and insisted that people must immediately pay a fake tax bill or face a lawsuit.

 - Impossible promises: We’re all familiar with get-rich-quick schemes, which are still a favorite tactic for vishing attacks.
 These are less common in the context of businesses, but it’s important for employees to remain aware.

 - Pretexting: The caller pretends to need critical information to perform some critical task.
 This starts with the impersonation of a trusted authority--which might even include someone from inside the organization, such as an IT or help-desk employee.

 To enhance legitimacy, perpetrators might imitate the email or phone number of a trusted source.
 This practice is known as spoofing.
 For instance, in the Amazon vishing attacks, emails that closely resembled actual Amazon email addresses were used.

 Phone numbers can also be spoofed, a practice that is illegal in the United States.
 But it isn’t as regulated elsewhere, so perpetrators might call from overseas using VoIP.
 The same low-cost international calling that makes VoIP appealing for your business also makes it attractive for vishing scammers.